Escrava Isaura (1976 TV series): Escrava Isaura around the world

 Escrava Isaura is one of the only foreign-language telenovelas aired in the United Kingdom, being broadcast on Channel 4 in 1987 as Isaura the Slave Girl.
 It was also the first show broadcast dubbed into Galician when Galician-language channel TVG was launched in 1985.

 It was the first telenovela broadcast in Hungary under the title Rabszolgasors ("Fate of the slaves").
 It was picked up by János Horvát, a Magyar Televízió executive, who started the telenovela craze with Escrava Isaura.
 According to an urban legend, Hungarian viewers collected money before the happy ending of the telenovela to free Isaura.
 Later Lucélia Santos visited the country.
 After the success of the series in Hungary, other communist countries also aired the show.
 In 1984, it became the most popular program in the history of Polish television, achieving an 81 share.
 Since then, it was aired at least two other times in the country.

 Lucélia Santos became the first non-Chinese leading actress of a television show broadcast in the People's Republic of China.
+She received the China TV Golden Eagle Award for Best Foreign Actress in 1985.
+The Mandarin dub was produced by Beijing Television in 1984.
+This dub made it to Singapore where it was broadcast by SBC's Channel 8 in 1986, where it gained an original theme song for the Singaporean broadcast, composed by Tony Song, SBC's music director.
 It was the first soap opera aired in the Soviet Union in 1988–1989 (reduced to 15 hour-long episodes) and in Poland in 1985.
 The word fazenda (farm/hacienda) jokingly became a synonym for the small land plots used for dachas.
 In the show, fazenda is used as a synonym for plantation.

 It was broadcast in communist Albania in the 1980s, many parts of the series put together.
 Izaura is a famous name among babies born at that time, and so are few more names from the cast.
 Small FIAT police vans were for a while called "Isaura", a reference to the slave-like treatment that awaited most of those that were unlucky enough to ever be dragged into one.
-A running joke was that Tefta Cami, the minister of public instruction, went to the national TV station to see the last part of the series, in order to see it before the others.
+A running joke was that Tefta Cami, the minister of public instruction, went to the national TV station to see the last part of the series before anyone else.